Teradata/covalent-tools/covalent-e2e-coverage/README.md

 cov --e2e-for-coverage
 ```

-* Run the e2e tests from above with the command, `npm run e2e`
-* Generate the coverage report with the command:
+* Open another command prompt and generate the coverage report with the command:
 ```
 cov -g
 or
 cov --gen-e2e-report
 ```

 * In the browser go to: http://localhost:5050/__report/
 * See Coverage Report
 * Click down into links and see Typescript files